smart-data-models/dataModel.Agrifood/Pen/doc/spec_JA.md

           required:
             - type
             - coordinates
-          title: 'GeoJSON MultiPolygon'
+          title: GeoJSON MultiPolygon
           type: object
           x-ngsi:
             type: GeoProperty
+      x-ngsi:
+        type: GeoProperty
     luminosity:
-      description: 'The brightness of a light source of a certain wavelength at the item'
+      description: The brightness of a light source of a certain wavelength at the item
       minimum: 0
       type: number
       x-ngsi: